Best iPhone: which one is right for you in 2025?

 The answer to which iPhone model is best will change for each person – some of us want a premium device with the best camera capabilities, while others will consider value for money to be the most important factor.

-You could say that the iPhone 15 Pro Max is best going off its spec sheet alone, but this model is the most expensive you can get at $2,199.
-That’s why we argue that the iPhone 15 Pro is the best iPhone model for most people.
+You could say that the iPhone 16 Pro Max is best going off its spec sheet alone, but this model is the most expensive on the market, starting from $2,149 for the 256GB option.
+That’s why we argue that the iPhone 16 is the best iPhone model for most people.

-When choosing which model is best for you, there are four points you might want to consider: price, size, camera and colour.
+When choosing which model will best suit your needs, there are four points you might want to consider: price, size, camera and colour.

 Size: Do you want a small or large handset, or something in between?
 For a smaller iPhone, you might want to consider the iPhone 13 mini or the iPhone SE.
-If you’d prefer a big screen, take a look at the iPhone 15 Plus or the iPhone 15 Pro Max, which both have 6.7-inch displays.
-For a nice middle ground, the standard iPhone 15 or 15 Pro are the best fit.
+If you’d prefer a big screen, take a look at the iPhone 16 Plus which has a 6.7-inch display or the iPhone 16 Pro Max, which has a 6.9-inch display.
+For a nice middle ground, the standard iPhone 16 or 16 Pro are the best fit, with 6.1-inch and 6.3-inch displays, respectively.

-Camera: The best cameras that Apple has to offer come in the iPhone 15 Pro and iPhone 15 Pro Max, so be prepared to pay a premium.
-These models both feature a 48MP main camera on the rear, the highest that Apple has ever offered.
+Camera: The best cameras that Apple has to offer come in the iPhone 16 Pro and iPhone 16 Pro Max, so be prepared to pay a premium.
+These models both feature a 48MP main camera on the rear.

 Colour: iPhones tend to come in a nice range of colours, and it could influence which model you choose to buy.
 Apple’s Pro model iPhones tend to come in more muted, subdued colours with a matte finish, while the more affordable versions come in pops of colour – and your classic black and white – with a more glossy coating.